gikeymarcia/mydot/docs/ideas.md

 # Project Ideas

+- [ ] `--private` build up a filter of files marked 'private'
+  - hide from previews
+  - default hide from --tar
+  - consider relation to other features

 - [ ] `--init` Boostrap a machine without a current dotfiles repo
     - install dependencies (fzf, git)